DerekSelander/dsdump/docs/index.md

 From the above output, the first section inside the `__TEXT` segment is a section (confusingly) called `__text`.
 It's this section where compiled code (typically, unless someone is doing something sneaky) resides.

 There are many, many interesting Mach-O sections.
 One could write a novel on just this topic.
-Again, check out the links above to learn more about the different types of sections.
+Again, check out the Mach-O links above to learn more about the different types of sections.

 #### File Offsets => Virtual Addresses (and back)

-The Mach-O load command section info provide a translation into the virtual address of stuff loaded into memory and to the file offsets on disk for an image.
+The Mach-O segment/section load command section info provide a translation into the virtual address of stuff loaded into memory and to the file offsets on disk for an image.

 Consider the following C file, **ex.c**: